Alliedium/awesome-devops/15_sep_2022_kubernetes_developer_tools/kubernetes_development_basic_tools_15_sep_2022.md

 nano ~/.kube/k3d-demo-cluster-1.config
 ```

-Fix the host (VM) port of the cluster, e.g. 38857 for the following examlple
+Fix the host (VM) port of the cluster, e.g. 38857 for the following example

 ```
 apiVersion: v1